redbadger/crux/docs/src/rfcs/decouple-from-http-types.md

 - Changing the wire protocol or typegen output.
 - Adding real network I/O to `crux_http` (it remains a request-describing capability; the shell performs the request).
 - A streaming body model on the default path.
-Bodies are bounded `Vec<u8>` today at the protocol boundary, and we will keep that.
+Bodies were already bounded `Vec<u8>` at the protocol boundary, and that was kept.
 - Perfectly preserving every `http-types`-specific method signature on the default path.
-Source-level breakage is expected for users who do not opt into the `http-types` feature; we will provide guidance and conversions.
+Source-level breakage was expected for users who do not opt into the `http-types` feature; guidance and conversions are provided.

 ## Design options considered